Step-by-Step: How to Claim an Inheritance in Tenerife

 Step 7: Pay Local Taxes

-The main local tax is Plusvalía Municipal, charged by the town hall based on how long the property has been owned.
+The main local tax involved is Plusvalía Municipal, charged by the town hall.

-The final step is updating the Land Registry so the property legally belongs to the heirs.
-Once complete, the property can be kept, rented or sold.
+The final step is updating the Land Registry so the property is officially recorded in the heirs’ names.

 Comments